AndersLH/ColorTestTool/README.md

 # Project related to IMT4894 and master's thesis

-## Method for Testing People’s Color Vision - The IRIS
+## A Method for Testing People’s Color Vision - The IRIS

 ### Install Node.js and npm